 F. Workplans

-The committee shall report to the Conference of the Parties on all elements of the evaluation framework based on national reports submitted, the global monitoring reports, and on other available information, at the date established by Conference of the Parties.
+The committee shall report to the Conference of the Parties on all elements of the evaluation framework based on national reports submitted pursuant to Article 21, the reports and other monitoring information pursuant to paragraph 2 of Article 22, information and recommendations provided pursuant to Article 15, and on other available information, at the date established by Conference of the Parties.

 G. Meetings